Credible takeaways

 Changing rates

-Adjustable rates are determined by an index, which offers a look at what’s going on in the market, and a margin that’s added to the market rate.
+Adjustable rates are determined by an index, which examines the market, and a margin that’s added to the market rate.

-Every year after the end of your fixed-rate period, the lender takes a look at current market rates and then adds the margin amount to get your new mortgage rate and payment.
+Every year after the end of your fixed-rate period, the lender reviews current market rates and then adds the margin amount to get your new mortgage rate and payment.

-Here’s a quick breakdown of how the index and margin make up your rate:
+Here’s how the index and margin make up your rate:

 Tip:

-Ask your lender to find out which index it uses, along with the margin it adds to the index.
+To understand how your rate is set, ask your lender which index it uses, along with the margin it adds to the index.

 Keep Reading: ARM vs. Fixed Mortgage: How to Choose Between Them